hashicorp/terraform-website/content/source/docs/cloud/overview.html.md

 Remote execution offers major benefits to a team, but local execution offers major benefits to individual developers; for example, most Terraform users run `terraform plan` to interactively check their work while editing configurations.

 Terraform Cloud offers the best of both worlds, allowing you to run remote plans from your local command line.
-Configure the [CLI integration](/docs/cli/configuring-terraform-cloud/index.html), and the `terraform plan` command will start a remote run in the configured Terraform Cloud workspace.
+Configure the [Terraform Cloud CLI integration](/docs/cli/configuring-terraform-cloud/index.html), and the `terraform plan` command will start a remote run in the configured Terraform Cloud workspace.
 The output of the run streams directly to your terminal, and you can also share a link to the remote run with your teammates.

 Remote CLI-driven runs use the current working directory's Terraform configuration and the remote workspace's variables, so you don't need to obtain production cloud credentials just to preview a configuration change.